lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 npx prisma generate
 ```

+### Updating i18n translations
+After you change the `/public/locales` translations structure, you need to run the `npm run i18n:generate` script to get the required TypeScript support for the i18n translation keys.
+For example in functions like `useTranslation()`, `t()` etc.

 ### Useful tools
 * GraphQL playground to test the server GraphQL API: use `server` URL with the path `/graphql`